Shopify Structured Data: Why and How to Add It To Your Store

 There are 3 ways to add structured data markup to your Shopify store:

-1. install a Shopify app like TinyIMG that has structured data functionality,
+1. Install a Shopify app like TinyIMG that has structured data functionality,

-2. add schema markup manually,
+2. Add schema markup manually,

-3. hire a Shopify Expert to add structured data for you.
+3. Hire a Shopify Expert to add structured data for you.

-Let's cover the first two options in detail
+Let's cover the first two options in detail.

-Using a Shopify app to add schema (recommended)
+1, Using a Shopify app

-All you need to do is provide relevant information in a dedicated dashboard and TinyIMG will do all of the work for you.
 Then, you sit back and watch your store rule the SERPs as you start receiving rich snippets and sky-high click-through rates.

-And if you choose the manual route, start with heading to Themes -> Actions -> Edit code.
+And if you choose the manual route, start with heading to Themes > Actions > Edit code.
 From there, you can begin adding structured data to your Shopify pages.

 If you were to implement super simple JSON-LD markup for a product page, this would be the final result: